esotalk/esoTalk/README.md

 ## esoTalk – Fat-free forum software

-esoTalk is a free, open-source forum software package built with PHP and MySQL.
+esoTalk is a free, open-source forum software package built with PHP and SQLite.
 It is designed to be:

  - **Fast.** esoTalk's code was architectured to have little overhead and to be as efficient as possible.
  - **Simple.** All of esoTalk's interfaces are designed around simplicity, ease-of-use, and speed.